oliviercagnat/rails-carearound/README.md

 # Carearound

-Carearound is mobil application desinged to help you find Japanese cosmetic products that are similar to your favorite products back home!
-Its run by the community so the more people that contribute the more Carearound will grow!
+Carearound is mobile application designed to help you find Japanese cosmetic products that are similar to your favorite products back home.
+It is run by the community so the more people that contribute the more Carearound will grow.

+This app is not designed for computer screen so please visit the app with your mobile phone to enjoy the full experience.

 ![unnamed](https://user-images.githubusercontent.com/74096717/158303010-c90dbd66-0854-4d99-96ed-e7cc15978370.jpg)
 ![IMG-1520 (1)](https://user-images.githubusercontent.com/74096717/158303014-f9735f13-07c1-428a-9120-29583901c401.jpg)